 Then, in the spring semester, the Netter Center helps these students travel to the University after school for 75-minute in-depth lessons.
 These interactive lessons focus primarily on health issues that are prevalent in the high school students’ community.
 The students get to have some fun learning what it is like to be a doctor by conducting experiments, performing dissections, examining specimens, and going on a field trip to the New Bolton Center—the School of Veterinary Medicine’s large animal hospital.
 This portion of the program occurs one afternoon per week for 12 weeks.

 Career Day is held midway through the spring semester and exposes students to the variety of careers in medicine and health care, as well as the summer programs available to them at Penn.
 The Program culminates with a final presentation.
 Undergraduate and graduate students help the high school students prepare by working in small groups to review medical literature, perform Internet searches, prepare a slide presentation, and practice public speaking skills.
 Families of the high school students are invited to watch their students give presentations on their selected topic.

 Pipeline Plus is a six-week summer internship program partially funded by Philadelphia Youth Network's summer WorkReady program.
-Pipeline Plus is supervised by Netter Center staff and taught by MPH students from Penn's Center for Public Health Initiatives and Penn undergraduates.
+Pipeline Plus is supervised by Netter Center staff and taught by MPH students from Penn's Center for Public Health Initiatives and Penn undergraduates, and Pipeline Plus alumni.